davrot/pytutorial/matlab/6/README.md

 end
 ```

-It is much simpler to first create a row vector of the numbers $1$ bis $N$, and subsequently duplicate this this vector via repmat to obtain a $N$x$N$-matrix.
+It is much simpler to first create a row vector of the numbers $1$ bis $N$, and subsequently duplicate this this vector via repmat to obtain a $N$ x $N$ -matrix.
 Finally, this matrix is multiplied element-wise with its transpose:

 ```matlab
 N = 17;